 Futurità: sustainable development at school

-The UN 2030 Agenda intends among its objectives the development of Education for Sustainability.
-These objectives aim not only at the conservation of the environment and natural resources, but also at the construction of environments, cities, ways of life that are inclusive and respectful of people's fundamental rights.
-For this reason and to support the school, we thought it was necessary stimulating hands-on experiences in which students could become promoters and managers of renewal and interconnection actions among environment, economy and social relations.
-Along with the partners we have built a path that has offered teachers and students the opportunity to imagine, plan and implement multidisciplinary activities on highly sustainable and inclusive issues, including the interaction and collaboration of other subjects in the area, as well as expertise and concreteness typical of the business world.
+UN Agenda 2030 aims to, among others, the development objective of Education for Sustainability which not only concerns the conservation of the environment and natural resources, but also the construction of environments, cities, ways of living that are inclusive and respectful of people's fundamental rights.
+In this context, we want to support schools by stimulating participatory experiences in which students can become promoters of actions of renewal and interconnection between the environment, economy and social relations.

-The second module explored the future of jobs in the field of sustainability through video interviews with professionals such as the Environmental Risk Manager or the Digital Transformation Manager, who explained how sustainability has concrete consequences for the organization of companies.
+The third module explores the professions of tomorrow in the field of sustainability through video interviews with professionals such as the Environmental Risk Manager or the Digital Transformation Manager, who explain how sustainability has concrete implications for the organization of companies.

-It has enabled us to contribute to the spread of the culture of sustainability by offering young people a new paradigm that stimulates cultural transformation and involves the values of citizenship and responsibility.
-In addition, it made us possible to work closely with students who represent a continuous source of learning and a starting point for imagining the future.
+It allows the Bank to contribute to the culture of sustainability by offering young people new paradigms that stimulate cultural transformation and promote the values of citizenship and responsibility.
+In addition, it enables us to work closely with students who represent a continuing source of learning and a starting point for imagining the future.